JuniorMacedo91/portfolio/README.md

 - Improve Sass structure, avoinding code repeated;
 - Create a grid layout, to focus on more about how it works;
 - Create a responsive layout;
+- Learn a simple way of make a page transition with scroll-behavior;

 ## Responsive layout:
 <p align="center">